blu3bloodedcod3r/Password-Generator/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - My motivation for this project was to make prompts for the user to generate a password using special characters, numbers and lowercaes/uppercase letters.
 - I built this project because generating passwords can be useful.
 - This solves the problem of having to make a password and the computer making one for you.
 - What did you learn?
 I learned that there are many ways to generate a password with differentiating prompts and alerts.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

 ![screenshot of passowrd generator with new password generated](assets/readme%20screenshot.png)